slimbootloader/documentation/source/security/firmware-resiliency-and-recovery.rst

 .. image:: /images/backup_block_diagram_for_resiliency.png

 The diagram below shows the boot flow when a boot failure occurs on the primary boot partition.
+This scenario occurs on boot to OS.

 .. image:: /images/primary_boot_flow_for_resiliency.png

 The diagram below shows the boot flow when a boot failure occurs on the backup boot partition.
+This scenario occurs on firmware update boot.

 .. image:: /images/backup_boot_flow_for_resiliency.png

-The |SPN| components covered by firmware resiliency and recovery are all the regions in the Top Swap and Redundant regions.

 In order to turn on the firmware resiliency and recovery feature, the following items must be in place pre-build and pre-stitch: